 Data-driven marketing is facilitated online and uses paid or organic ads on social media or search engines, as well as email marketing, influencer marketing, video marketing, and more.
 Let’s examine how optimizing brand communications based on customer behavior helps develop personalized marketing with the highest return on investment.

 Not only does data-driven marketing empower organizations to speak intelligently and proactively to clients, but it is also a prerequisite to business success across all industries.
 As the way of the future, it offers innumerable benefits.

-A data-driven strategy aims for quality rather than a high quantity of leads.
+A data-driven digital marketing strategy aims for quality rather than a high quantity of leads.
 Because businesses use appropriate marketing channels to directly target ideal customers, they achieve higher conversion rates.
 Marketers, who know their existing customers well, can invest half the amount of money as traditional campaigns and still achieve better results.

 Data-driven marketing resolves a marketers’ struggle to determine where budget is wasted and therefore promotes better attribution for spend optimization.
 With higher quality, granular data, marketers can combine aggregate data and insights offered by attribution models into one holistic measurement, referred to as unified marketing measurement or UMM.

 Using attribution models, marketers evaluate customer journeys, examining multiple touchpoints along the marketing funnel to provide a comprehensive view of each target segment’s path to purchase.
 Once marketing teams determine what moves new customers down the funnel, they can allocate marketing spend accordingly.